pkyme/ComfyUI-Download-Missing/README.md

 # ComfyUI Download Missing Models

-A ComfyUI extension that automatically finds and downloads missing models from template workflows that include download URLs in their node properties.
+A ComfyUI extension that automatically finds and downloads missing models from workflows.

 ## What It Does

-When you load template workflows from template browsers, this extension scans for missing models with download URLs and provides one-click downloads.
-Entirely vibe coded, not heavily tested, and not officially supported.
+- Scans workflows for missing models
+- Repaths nodes referencing models already installed
+- Searches HuggingFace repos for download URLs
+- Downloads models with progress tracking

+Entirely vibe coded, not heavily tested.
 Use at your own risk!

-## How It Works

-- Scans workflow nodes for `properties.models` arrays with download URLs
-- Checks if models are already installed
-- Provides download buttons for missing models
-- Uses ComfyUI Manager for actual downloads